jidongbsu/cs452-paging/README.md

 Each of these tables has 512 entries, and each entry is 8 bytes, and thus in total it's 512x8=4KB per table, which is one page.

 Whenever we need to translate a virtual address to a physical address, we need to walk through all 4 tables.
 This whole process starts from the register *CR3* - this register always points to the starting physical address of the PML4 table.
 Remember, your physical address has at most 52 bits, thus *CR3*, which is a 64-bit register, has its bit 52-63 all 0s.
-In addition, all 4-level page tables are stored at page-aligned address, which means their starting physical address has it lowest 12 bits all 0s: because one page is 4KB, which is 2^12.
-Therefore, for a virtual machine whose total memory size is 2GB, the following is typical value stored in *CR3*:
+In addition, all 4-level page tables are stored at page-aligned addresses, which means their starting physical address has it lowest 12 bits all 0s: because one page is 4KB, which is 2^12.
+Therefore, for a virtual machine whose total memory size is 2GB, the following is a typical value stored in *CR3*:

 ```console
 0x77272000